naheem88/TranscriptGen/README.md

-# Parliamentary Audio Transcription Tool
+# Audio Transcription Tool

-A Python script that transcribes parliamentary audio/video files using Google's Gemini 2.0 Flash API.
+A Python script that transcribes video files using Google's Gemini 2.0 Flash API.
 Handles long recordings by splitting them into chunks and preserving context between segments.

 ## What it does

-- Extracts audio from video files (MP4, AVI, MOV, etc.)
+- Extracts audio from video files
 - Splits long audio into manageable chunks with overlap
 - Transcribes each chunk using Gemini 2.0 Flash
 - Combines transcripts and removes duplicate content